review-of-financial-studies/template-stata/README.md

 ### License for Code

-The code is licensed under a MIT license.
+The code is licensed under a Modified BSD License license.
 See LICENSE file for details.

 ## Instructions to Replicators